mike591/CheffyPix/README.md

 ### Background

-This is an app to connect foodies together.
+Cozinha is a native mobile app for Android, whose purpose is to connect foodies together and celebrate cooking.
 Users can search up recipes, take pictures of completed recipes, and share pictures to social media.

 ### Functionality & MVP